Authentication

 }

-user_id returns HTTP 404 with code: conversation_not_found (rather than
+returns HTTP 404 conversation_not_found (avoids existence-leak).

 Token rotation